The bottom of the Smith’s 4D Mag goggles curves inwards for a better downwards-facing field of view. Photo: Tim Manning//The Inertia

 Yes, it’s true – good goggles really do make a difference.
 Here is a list of our favorites from over the years, with a collection of tried-and-true classics as well as some brand-new innovations.
 This article is the result of putting more than 20 pairs of goggles through their paces over the past two winter seasons.
 We took these snowboard goggles out in all conditions, from bluebird powder to stormy wet days, cold mid-winter blizzards, and glorious, sunny spring park laps.

-After testing, we found the Best All-Around Snowboard Goggles to be the Smith I/O Mag with top-tier Chromapop lens technology and a wide variety of comfort and fit options, but if you’d rather save cash than shell out for special features, check out the Glade Adapt 2, our Best Value pick, or our Best Budget pick, the Smith Frontier.
+After testing, we found the Best All-Around Snowboard Goggles to be the Smith I/O Mag with top-tier Chromapop lens technology, a wide variety of comfort and fit options, and a decent price.
+If you’re interested in the best field of view and optical clarity, consider the Oakley Flow Scape or Smith 4D Mag.
+If you’d rather save cash than shell out for special features, check out the Glade Adapt 2, our Best Value pick, or our Best Budget pick, the Outdoor Master PRO.

 Related: Best Snowboards | Best Snowboard Pants | Best Snowboard Jackets | More Winter Reviews